Salary Survey Icon

 Become a Health Advocate!

-Every April for Oral Cancer Awareness Month, I feel the push to proactively raise oral cancer awareness.
+Every April for Oral Cancer Awareness Month, we feel the push to proactively raise oral cancer awareness.

-In addition to performing regular oral cancer screenings throughout the year with every patient, I like to perform head and neck exams and record their blood pressure and pulse.
-Building and monitoring this health history provides me with reference data if I notice a change in the future.
+In addition to performing regular oral cancer screenings throughout the year with every patient, it’s imperative to perform head and neck exams and record their blood pressure and pulse.
+Building and monitoring this health history provides you with reference data if you notice a change in the future.
 But comprehensive care doesn’t stop here.

-I also enjoy engaging my patients in health discussions.
-So, I look for opportunities to celebrate their initiative-taking steps toward wellness and lead them to think deeper about their preferred health futures.
+It’s also helpful to engage your patients in health discussions.
+Look for opportunities to celebrate their initiative-taking steps toward wellness and lead them to think deeper about their preferred health futures.
 Often, we have lively conversations about research results reported in the news that are relevant to health challenges they or family members have faced or are facing.

-If they hint at a health problem or concern, I simply say, “Tell me more about that.”
-If they recently read an oral-systemic or dental article, they might ask me what I think.
+If they hint at a health problem or concern, you simply say, “Tell me more about that.”
+If they recently read an oral-systemic or dental article, they might ask you what you think.

 Multiple opportunities arise with patients to engage in conversations about various aspects of health every day.
 From weight gain worries…to struggles with finding time for exercise…to battling gum inflammation…to chemotherapy…to heart health worries…to an uncle’s oral cancer history.
-You name it, I’m game to listen and talk about it.
+You name it, you want to be game to listen and talk about it.

 These precious minutes with patients as health enthusiasts, subject matter experts, and encouragers lead to a greater quality of life.
 This includes better oral home care, healthier lifestyles, and self-examination for oral cancer.
 Additionally, their trust in our dental practices increases and provides inspiration to keep moving toward optimal oral and systemic health.
-These are some reasons I love being a dental hygienist, and I am glad I chose this career!
+These are some reasons our dental hygienists love their work and are glad they chose this career!

 DentalPost is the dental industry’s premier and largest online and mobile job board.